Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Patrick Mahomes carves up Pittsburgh with six touchdown passes and now has an NFL-record 10 TD passes his first two weeks of the season.

 The Steelers' offense still has its fastball and looks ready to win shootouts after Ben Roethlisberger's 452-yard performance, but why should it have to?
 The team has spent significant draft capital on a defense that looked confused and overmatched against the Chiefs.
 Players admitted communication breakdowns dug them a 21-0 deficit, and that shouldn't happen on a team stocked with veterans.
-Monday Night Football will be a gut-check for a 0-1-1 team with Super Bowl hopes. -- Jeremy Fowler
+Monday Night Football will be a gut check for a 0-1-1 team with Super Bowl hopes. -- Jeremy Fowler

 Tampa Bay Buccaneers 27, Philadelphia Eagles 21